DuckTapeDevOps/Obsidian/readme.md

 But I've failed over and over and over.
 I don't fail lightly.
 I fucking gun it.
 I fucking crash and I fucking burn.
 I cry; I get depressed; It hurts.
 But like the great philosopher Chumbawamba told me in Tubthumping, when I get knocked down, I get up again.
 You're never gonna keep me down.

 My first passion was UNC basketball.
 My first big failure was school.
 So I applied to UNC and only UNC.
 I didn't know why I didn't apply to other schools.
 But I wanted to go there!
 I didn't get in.
+I used to blow by this as if it didn't matter.
+But what I was told at that moment, when I had no school to go to was that I wasn't intelligent enough to get into higher education.
+That's part of this journey.
+Stories of failures.

 Knocked down, time to get up again.

 ~My step-dad: "I have a friend at HPU, you can go there, and I know you're not good enough at track to run at UNC, but I bet you could there!"